vjeronymo2/mini_batch_demo/README.md

-# Mini batch gradient descent demo made in dash with Dockerfile for containers
+# Mini batch gradient descent demo for iris dataset made in Dash with Dockerfile for containers